 - Use language that triggers FOMO.

-Use your prospect’s base human nature to hook them and direct them to your offer.
-A point to note about using FOMO in your cold email subject lines is that you mustn’t overdo it.
+Use FOMO to hook your prospect in and direct them to your offer.
+Try not to overuse FOMO in your cold email subject lines.
 If you use it in the initial email, don’t use it in the follow-up.
-Doing so will diminish the value of the offer and the urgency.
+Doing so will diminish the value of the offer, along with the urgency.

 Rock-the-boat subject lines

-While taking the safe route is usually better when initiating contact with strangers, sometimes you must “rock the boat” to get them to pay attention.
-This is where rock-the-boat subject lines come in.
-These are subject lines that are a bit controversial, opinionated, or shocking.
+While taking the safe route is usually better when you’re initiating contact with strangers, sometimes you must “rock the boat” to get them to pay attention.
+Rock-the-boat subject lines involve writing something controversial, opinionated, or shocking.
 While you run the risk of alienating your audience, if you can craft your subject well, you’ll:

 - Make your email stand out.